FNSOIDATHQ/wzssShaderPlus/READMEeng.md

 ## Support my Work
 First of all, if you like my products, please give this repository a STAR, I'd appreciate it =)

-Secondly, you can support my work with **money** in the following ways, but any direct benefits you can get is **LIMITED** to the fact that you'll be given more weight for making suggestions to WSP.
+Secondly, you can support my work with **money** by the links showed on the right panel, but any direct benefits you can get is **LIMITED** to the fact that you'll be given more weight for making suggestions to WSP.
 Or I will prioritize your suggestions. **However** on top of that, the difficulty of implementing a new suggestion, other people's opinions and my personal schedule, and other necessary issues **still** will be taken into account to determine if it should actually be prioritized.
 At the same time, all development results remain completely free and open source.
 I think this is important: there will be no backer specials, no prioritized benefits, and the results should be shared by all.
 If you're interested in my approach, feel free to read further [some of my ideas](./en/additional/openSource.md).